Provision the Windows Data Science Virtual Machine on Azure

 Create your Microsoft Data Science Virtual Machine

-Here are the steps to create an instance of the Microsoft Data Science Virtual Machine:
+To create an instance of the Microsoft Data Science Virtual Machine, follow these steps:

 - Navigate to the virtual machine listing on Azure portal.